honeycombio/refinery/README.md

 ## Configuration

+Configuration is done in one of two ways - entirely by the config file or a combination of the config file and a Redis backend for managing the list of peers in the cluster.
+When using Redis, it only manages peers - everything else is managed by the config file.

-There are a few vital configuration options:
+There are a few vital configuration options; read through this list and make sure all the variables are set.

+### File-based Config

 - API Keys: Samproxy itself needs to be configured with a list of your API keys.
 This lets it respond with a 401/Unauthorized if an unexpected api key is used.
 You can configure Samproxy to accept all API keys by setting it to `*` but then you will lose the authentication feedback to your application.
 Samproxy will accept all events even if those events will eventually be rejected by the Honeycomb API due to an API key issue.